charles-001/dolphie/README.md

   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --pypi-repository     What PyPi repository to use when checking for a new version.
 If not specified, it will use Dolphie's PyPi repository
   --hostgroup           This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
-  --replay-file         Specify the full path of SQLite database file to replay data from --replay-dir          Directory of the SQLite database file to save replay data to for later playback.
-Note, this will enable replays and can use up a lot of disk space
+  --replay-file         Specify the full path of the replay file to load and enable replay mode --replay-dir          Directory to store replay data files --replay-retention-hours
-  --replay-retention-hours
+                        Number of hours to keep replay data [default: 48] --record              Enables recording of Dolphie's data to a replay file.
+Note: This can use significant disk space.
+Monitor accordingly!
-                        Number of hours to keep replay data [default: 48] --daemon              Starts Dolphie in daemon mode so replays are readily available.
-This will not show the TUI and should be put into the background with whatever solution you decide to use
+  --daemon              Starts Dolphie in daemon mode.
+This will not show the TUI and is designed to be put into the background with whatever solution you decide to use.
+Automatically enables --record.
+This mode is solely for managing replay files
   --daemon-log-file     Full path of the log file for daemon mode --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel